(For an update on this story, see Jamilah Taib Murray continues campaign against Swiss NGO.)

 |The BMF team after the court victory in Basel, Switzerland|

 BMF, named in honour of the late Swiss environmentalist Bruno Manser, has been running a campaign against deforestation in the Malaysian state of Sarawak, on the island of Borneo.
 It claims that over many years Jamilah Taib Murray, as the daughter of Sarawak’s chief minister, Abdul Taib Mahmud, has received significant financial support from her father, who is alleged to have engaged in corrupt practices in Malaysia.

 Jamilah Taib Murray and Sean Murray file main civil court proceedings

 The most recent Swiss court decision rejected the argument that there was an urgent need for an injunction.
-In response to the decision on Friday, February 8, lawyers for Jamilah Taib Murray and Sean Murray immediately followed up byagainst BMF.
+In response to the decision on Friday, February 8, lawyers for Jamilah Taib Murray and Sean Murray immediately followed up by filing main civil court proceedings against BMF.

 This next stage of the court proceedings, which was not unexpected, could now take years to resolve, with Jamilah Taib Murray and Sean Murray’s stated goal being for the court to “order the permanent removal of the defamatory material from the public domain.”

 All told, BMF estimates that Jamilah Taib Murray and Sean Murray control over $250 million in real estate assets in Canada, Australia, the United Kingdom, the United States and Malaysia.
 In Ottawa, the couple own Preston Square, which consists of three office towers and a condominium complex west of downtown.
 They also own a significant amount of real estate in London, England.

 Thomas Weibel, attorney at law and partner at VISCHER in Switzerland, has asserted that the Ottawa couple “will pursue every legal avenue” in the hopes of restoring their reputation, further stating that the application for an injunction “was only the first step” in the legal action in the Basel civil court.